OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/ReadyDocs/whatIsCompiling.md

 3) Assembling

 The assembly code that was generated in the previous step is then assembled into binary machine code (a sequence of 1's and 0's that the computer's CPU can execute).
+This involves generating object files (.o files) from assembly code and then converting those objects into machine code.

 4) Linking